marain-dotnet/Marain.Instance/docs/adr/0006-process-for-onboarding-new-tenants.md

        +-> FOOBAR
 ```

-Now, the Operations service calls FooBar's enrollment endpoint to enroll the OPERATIONS+WORKFLOW+Litware tenant, again passing through the configuration it received when the Workflow service invoked it.
-The FooBar service has no dependencies so does not need to create any further tenants; it simply attaches its storage configuration to the tenant being enrolled and returns.
+Next, the new OPERATIONS+WORKFLOW+Litware tenant is enrolled for the FooBar service.
+The FooBar service has no dependencies so we do not need to create any further tenants; we simply attach the storage configuration for FooBar to the tenant being enrolled and returns.
 This also completes the WORKFLOW+Litware tenant's enrollment for Operations.

 ```
 Root tenant